kframework/c-semantics/README.md

 - Running "SEARCH=1 ./a.out" will exhaustively search the state space of your program and generate a .pdf and .ps of the space (if you installed Graphviz).
   This is the only way to check all possible evaluation orders of a program to find undefined behavior.
-You need to compile your program using the '-n' flag, like "kcc -n program.c" in order to take advantage of this feature.
 This feature is currently under development.

 - Running "PROFILE=1 ./a.out" will record which rules of the semantics are exercised during the evaluation of the program.
 The program executes as